 - The Generations study was set up in 2004 to help better understand breast cancer.
 Find out more about our landmark study into understanding the causes of breast cancer.

 - Our website has detailed information for patients living with secondary breast cancer about dealing with diagnosis, treatments and care to maximise their quality of life.

 From April 2019, we are uniting with Breast Cancer Care to create the UK’s first comprehensive breast cancer charity.
 From research to care, our new charity will have people affected by breast cancer at its heart – providing support for today and hope for the future.
-Below, are some of the fantastic resources that Breast Cancer Care provide for healthcare professionals.

 If you’re a nurse and work mostly with breast cancer patients, join Breast Cancer Care’s nursing network – it’s free!

 Or access their secondary breast cancer nursing toolkit covering a range of issues to provide healthcare professionals like you, guidance and support to improve the service offered to patients.